 Rice is among the top three crops produced in Malaysia, and it is the staple food for the majority of the population.

-According to estimates, the adult population consumes 2.5 plates of white rice on average every day.
+According to estimates, the average adult population consumes 2.5 plates of white rice per day.

-Unsurprisingly, the rice industry is strategically important for the Malaysian economy as it provides livelihood to lakhs of farmers.
+Unsurprisingly, the rice industry is strategically important for the Malaysian economy, as it provides a livelihood to thousands of farmers.

-Small scale farmers in rural areas currently use close to 7,00,000 hectares of land for rice production, with 3,00,500 hectares in Malaysian Peninsular and 190,000 hectares in Borneo Islands.
+Small-scale farmers in rural areas currently utilize approximately 7,00,000 hectares of land for rice production, with 3,00,500 hectares located on the Malaysian Peninsula and 3,90,000 hectares in the Borneo Islands.

-The government has taken concrete steps to modernize the industry, boost productivity and efficiency, thus helping improve the income of the farmers.
+The government has taken concrete steps to modernize the industry, boost productivity and efficiency, thereby helping to improve farmers’ incomes.

 However, the growth rate of rice production has been low when compared to other rice-producing countries in Asia, such as Thailand and Bangladesh.

-The national average yield is low, with a little over 3 tons per hectare.
-Moreover, the rice production within the country can only cover 60-65% of domestic requirements.
+The national average yield is low, at just over 3 tons per hectare.

 The demand for the other 40% is thus satisfied by importing rice from other countries.

-The end consumers generally purchase rice at prices between RM1.60 to RM 2.50 per kilo.
+End consumers typically purchase rice at prices ranging from RM1.60 to RM2.50 per kilogram.

 Farmers do not have a say on the pricing of rice in Malaysia as the government closely regulates retail prices.

-But the government support and subsidies do help the farmer community.
+But the government support and subsidies do help the farming community.

-With annual population growth of 2.7% and the present trends of rice production and consumption, there will be a significant gap between domestic supply and demand by the year 2050.
+With an annual population growth rate of 2.7% and current trends in rice production and consumption, a significant gap is expected to emerge between domestic supply and demand by 2050.

-In addition, industrialization and urbanization have led to limited available farmlands.
+Additionally, industrialization and urbanization have led to a limited supply of farmland.

-In Malaysia, eight paddy granaries are set up with best-in-class infrastructure as part of the strategic food security plan.
+In Malaysia, eight paddy granaries have been established with best-in-class infrastructure as part of the country’s strategic food security plan.

 There are non-granary areas as well.

-Generally, the average yield in granary areas is much more than in non-granary areas due to multiple factors such as soil condition, weather patterns, irrigation, pests and diseases.
+Generally, the average yield in granary areas is significantly higher than in non-granary areas due to multiple factors, including soil conditions, weather patterns, irrigation, pests, and diseases.

-Also, there is a growing concern regarding climate change and its effects on agriculture in Malaysia.
+Additionally, there is a growing concern about climate change and its impact on agriculture in Malaysia.

-Warmer temperatures, fluctuation in rainfall, and precipitation percentage are predicted to make the agricultural system vulnerable in different parts of Malaysia.
+Warmer temperatures, fluctuations in rainfall, and changes in precipitation percentage are predicted to make the agricultural system vulnerable in different parts of Malaysia.

-According to a recent study done, it is found that a 1% increase in temperature will lead to a 3.44% decrease in current paddy yield and a 0.03% decrease in paddy yield in the next season.
+According to a recent study, a 1% increase in temperature is found to lead to a 3.44% decrease in current paddy yield and a 0.03% decrease in paddy yield in the following season.

 A 1% increase in rainfall will lead to a 0.12% decrease in the current paddy yield and a 0.21% decrease in paddy yield in the next season.

-A further analysis showed that insects, soil fertility loss and cost of inputs have become major challenges in the last 5 years as it reduces the potential yield.
+A further analysis revealed that insects, soil fertility loss, and the cost of inputs have become significant challenges over the last 5 years, as they reduce the potential yield.

-Thus, it is important, more than ever, to boost rice production to ensure food security using innovative solutions.
+Therefore, it is more crucial than ever to enhance rice production and ensure food security through the adoption of innovative solutions.

-Also, sustainable methods of farming are the need of the hour to save the environment for future generations in Malaysia.
+Additionally, sustainable farming methods are urgently needed to preserve the environment for future generations in Malaysia.

-How Microbiome Technology Can Help in Boosting Rice Production
+How Microbiome Technology Can Help Boost Rice Production

 Microbiome technology harnesses the power of nature and nurtures soil microbiology.

-With Organica Biotech’s pioneering microbiome enhancement technologies, farmers can increase Rice productivity in an ecological and sustainable way that protects our precious natural resources for future generations.
+With Organica Biotech’s pioneering microbiome enhancement technologies, farmers can increase Rice productivity ecologically and sustainably, which protects our precious natural resources for future generations.

-Organica Biotech’s Magic Gro range of products contains advanced formulations of microbes that are capable of adapting to different geo-climatic conditions.
+Organica Biotech’s Magic Gro range of products features advanced formulations of microbes that can adapt to various geo-climatic conditions.

 Partner with Organica to make a lasting impact on Rice’s growing journey today.